yellowmegaman/terraform-google-acme/README.md

-# Acquire ssl certificates and store in state from ACME-compatible providers
+# Terraform module to acquire certs from ACME-compatible providers

 This repo is a terraform module for ACME ssl acquisition with gcloud/route53 dns challenge.